rahil627/my-programming-stuff/langs/programming-languages.md

   - open-source language not run by a corporate giant, yet used by and supported by giants (github)
   - (still need python for ai/ml/stats/math/etc. data sciences)
     - could probably just port what you need, adding to ruby's libraries
-  - with mRuby, Crystal, can keep favorite syntax and use for nearly everything
+  - **with mRuby 'n Crystal, can keep favorite syntax and use for nearly everything**
+    - "mruby bytecode can be embedded in C code, and thus, can be compiled into a standalone executable." via normal c compilers (gcc/clang)
+    - has a virtual machine too, for quicker debugging/execution
   - restriction: not performant enough for real-time interaction such as games or embedded devices (though there's mRuby), and not the most performant for web either
   - restrictions: no simple cross-platform compiled binary executable (no current packaging tool either?), dynamically-typed and meta-programming (and therefore tough debugging and auto-completion problems)

 (**jai** >) **haxe** >= crystal == nim >?
 C# > java/kotlin
   - general all-round use, covers most cases
   - haxe always had cross-platform in mind
     - c# took a long long time to reach c# core (previously mono)
   - haxe is the ultimate "kitchen-sink" language
   - most use llvm compiler and are comparable in speed (magnitudes faster than scripting langs), except C#/java
+    - c# didnt have a native compiler until 2024!! (.NET 8)
   - all use a garbage collector, so C/C++ code will be written seperately and then called
   - **resulting programs more portable/cross-platform due to compiled executable binary**
   - all are powerful in features: macros (or C#'s "source generator"), ADTs, etc. metaprogramming, generics
   - many come with multiple compile options for quick testing/running: interpreter, bytecode/vm (haxe/hl), in addition to standard compilation
   - able to contribute to a tiny game-oriented community (haxe, jai)

+## specialized langs:
+**powershell (v7+)** > fish > bash/zsh
+  - batch commands, extremely simple scripts (in bash/powershell) for portability
+  - personal basic shell functions/"modules"/"cmdlets" (powershell > fish; *fish script is now completely useless!*)
+  - automation, especially for windows
+  - bigger scripts
+    - powershell is powerful enough to do just about anything, and thanks to it's access to the .net framework, it actually can do anything
+  - powershell is now cross-platform (since v7?)
+  - quite specialized for shell cases

+javascript (and typescript?)
+  - not really special, just happens to be the standard browser language
+    - can't seem to run from it, though i can keep trying!
+  - i'm told it's much much better than it used to be

+various custom scripting laguages (wren, gdscript, etc.)
+  - games, big apps

 ## special cases:
-javascript (and typescript?)
-  - the standard browser language
-    - can't run from it, though i can keep trying!
-  - i'm told it's much much better than it used to be go
+go
+  - TODO: maybe replaced by lisp (common lisp, sbcl)!
   - **zen systems programming**
     - **a great way to get back into programming, and getting shit done, without being overwhelmed by features (haxe, ruby, 'n especially rust all suffer from this in their own way)**
       - though, i still prefer haxe.. and haxe's little community <3